vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/8_The_Rajasuya.md

 title = "8 The Rajasuya"

 +++
-### a

-### b

-### c

-### d

-### e

-### f
-The sacrificial fee is a chariot with three horses.
-### g
-On the instigation of the god Savity, with the arms of the Aśvins, with the hands of Pusan, I offer (for) the death of the Raksases; the Raksases are slain; we have killed the Raksases.
-### h
-The sacrificial fee is what he wears.
 ## 08
-He offers a cake on twelve potsherds to Dhatr, to Anumati an oblation, to Raka an oblation, to Sinivali an oblation, to Kuhu an oblation; the sacrificial fee is a pair of cattle.
-To Agni and Visnu he offers on eleven potsherds, to Indra and Visnu on eleven potsherds, to Visnu on three potsherds; the sacrificial fee is a dwarf beast of burden.
-To Agni and Soma he offers on eleven potsherds, to Indra and Soma on eleven potsherds, to Soma an oblation; the sacrificial fee is a brown (animal).
-To Soma and Pusan he offers an oblation, to Indra and Pusan an oblation, to Pusan an oblation; the sacrificial fee is a dark (animal).
-To (Agni) Vaiśvanara he offers on twelve potsherds; the sacrificial fee is gold.
-To Varuna (he offers) an oblation made of barley; the sacrificial fee is a horse.

 ## 09
 To Brhaspati he offers an oblation in the house of the Brahman (priest); the sacrificial fee is a white-backed (animal).
 (He offers) to Indra on eleven potsherds in the house of a Rajanya; the sacrificial fee is a bull.
 To Aditya (he offers) an oblation in the house of the chief wife; the sacrificial fee is a cow.
 To Nirrti (he offers) an oblation in the house of the neglected wife, made up of rice broken by the nails; the sacrificial fee is a black hornless (cow).
 To Agni (he offers) on eight potsherds in the house of the leader of the host; the sacrificial fee is gold.
 To Varuna (he offers) on ten potsherds in the house of the minstrel; the sacrificial fee is a great castrated (ox).
 To the Maruts (he offers) on seven potsherds in the house of the village headman; the sacrificial fee is a dappled (cow).
 To Savitr (he offers) on twelve potsherds [1] in the house of the carver; the sacrificial fee is a speckled (ox).
 To the Aśvins (he offers) on two potsherds in the house of the charioteer; the sacrificial fee is two born of one mother.
 To Pusan (he offers) an oblation in the house of the divider; the sacrificial fee is a black (ox).
 To Rudra (he offers) an oblation of Gavidhuka in the house of the thrower of the dice; the sacrificial fee is a speckled (ox) with raised tail.
 To Indra, the good protector, he offers a cake on eleven potsherds and to Indra, who frees from distress, (with the words),
 May the king, the slayer of Vrtra,